symfony/symfony-docs/book/doctrine.rst

 .. note::

-    When using another library or program (i.e. Doxygen) that uses annotations, you should place the ``@IgnoreAnnotation`` annotation on the class to indicate which annotations Symfony should ignore.
+    When using another library or program (e.g. Doxygen) that uses annotations, you should place the ``@IgnoreAnnotation`` annotation on the class to indicate which annotations Symfony should ignore.